Is Krushna Abhishek Wishing Kapil Sharma For His New Show Or Taking A Dig At Him?

 Kapil Sharma and Krushna Abhishek's rivalry is known to all.
 It has to be recalled that when Kapil Sharma quit Comedy Nights With Kapil, the show was renamed as Comedy Nights Live and Krushna took over it.
 Since then, Kapil has always maintained silence, while Krushna has been taking a dig at Kapil every now and then.

 Of late, Krushna too, has been supporting Kapil.
 He had even said that they are having healthy competition.
-Now again the two comedians and actors are about to clash on small screen with their new shows.
+Once again, the two comedians and actors are about to clash on small screen with their new shows.
 While Krushna is all set to return with the fourth season of OMG!
 Yeh Mera India, Kapil too, is returning with the new show, Family Time With Kapil Sharma.

 Krushna On Kapil Show